 Addiction also made many people homeless.
 It can be both a cause or a consequence.
 Homeless addicts are at risk of using injectable drugs.
 This might lead to acquiring diseases and making it very difficult to get a job.

 There is without a doubt, a connection between domestic violence and homelessness.
 Abuse and violence often force a person to leave home especially without proper support in place.

 Victims of sexual and physical abuse are often left with no choice but to become homeless.
 This is not an unusual issue for youth and women, even those with children.

-By addressing the right method and strategy on each factor causing homelessness, we can achieve and end homelessness.
+By addressing the right method and strategy on each factor causing homelessness, we can achieve and end these causes of homelessness.
 If we dig deeper, we can come up with a definite and long-term solution to homelessness and provide necessary supports.

 How Soup Kitchens Help Address Homelessness

 While the country’s homelessness problem is hard to eradicate, there are people taking little steps towards that goal.
 Non-profit organizations like Our Father’s House Soup Kitchen in Florida gives homeless people a chance to get back on their feet.

 We all know that aside from housing, food is a major problem for homeless people.
 Most of them don’t get to eat three times a day.
 Others would even resort to scavenging food from the dumpsters which pose a huge risk to their health.

 The freshly-cooked meal these soup kitchens provide not only fills up their belly but lifts up their spirits too.
 It gives them hope that someone still cares and that they’re not alone.
 It serves as a motivation to turn their life around and get out of their homeless status.